devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 Package Management is also a key admin activity that most of the time as a DevOps guy we deal with.
 We need to install / update the packages all the time.

-In RedHat OS and its family like CentOS, they use `RPM`(Redhat Package Manager), So the softwares we download will have an extension end with `.rpm` like `.msi` in windows.
+In RedHat OS and its family like CentOS, they use `RPM`(Redhat Package Manager), So the softwares we download will have an extension ending with `.rpm` like `.msi` in windows.